Categorical Representations of Continuous Domains and Continuous L-Domains Based on Closure Spaces

 \begin{definition}\cite{guo15} Let $(X,\gamma)$ be a closure space and $\mathcal{F}$ a nonempty family of finite subsets of $X$.
 The triplet $(X,\gamma, \mathcal{F})$ is called an \emph{finite-subset-selection augmented closure space (for short, $\mathbb{F}$-augmented closure space)} if, for any $F\in \mathcal{F}$ and $M\sqsubseteq \gamma(F)$, there exists $F_1\in \mathcal{F}$ such that $M\subseteq F_1\subseteq \gamma(F)$. \end{definition}

-A main contribution of \cite{guo15} is that: for any $\mathbb{F}$-augmented closure space~$(X,\gamma,\mathcal{F})$, relying on $\gamma$ and $\mathcal{F}$ one can single out some special subsets of $X$.
-These sets ordered by set inclusion generate an algebraic domains, and every algebraic domain can be obtained in this way.
+A main result of \cite{guo15} is that: for any $\mathbb{F}$-augmented closure space~$(X,\gamma,\mathcal{F})$, relying on $\gamma$ and $\mathcal{F}$ one can single out some special subsets of $X$.
+These sets ordered by set inclusion generate an algebraic domain, and every algebraic domain can be obtained in this way.

 Next, we introduce the notion of $\mathbb{F}$-augmented generalized closure space, by which we provide a concrete representation for continuous domains.
-Our representation develops that of algebraic lattice by algebraic closure spaces and of algebraic domains by $\mathbb{F}$-augmented closure spaces.
+This develops the representations of algebraic lattices by algebraic closure spaces and of algebraic domains by $\mathbb{F}$-augmented closure spaces.